george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 And because the apparent "learn to surf" pipeline begins with boards, it's as if body surfing, mats, boogie boards and swimming itself don't "count" when I think they really do!

 I am a *surfer*.
-Rarely do I surf on a board but I have deep experiental knowledge of *catching waves*.
+Rarely do I surf on a board but I have deep experiential knowledge of *catching waves*.

 ## Make sure they have fun